javimosch/superinsights/docs/features/ai-analysis.md

 - Timed events: top slow events (based on `durationMs`)
 - Errors: totals, unique fingerprints, by day, top fingerprints
 - Performance: totals, by day, web vitals percentiles

-## Presets

-Presets change the analysis focus by appending additional instructions to the LLM prompt.

-- Presets are **user-level**.
-- Presets can be:
-  - `private`: only the owner can see/use/edit
-  - `public`: visible to all authenticated users (read/use), but only the owner can edit/delete
-- Built-in presets exist (read-only) and are returned alongside user presets.

-When you run analysis with a preset, the run stores:

-- `presetId`
-- `presetSnapshot`

-This makes runs reproducible even if the preset changes later.

-### Preset API (authenticated)

-Mounted under `/ai-analysis`:

-- `GET /ai-analysis/presets`
-- `POST /ai-analysis/presets`
-- `GET /ai-analysis/presets/:presetId`
-- `PUT /ai-analysis/presets/:presetId`
-- `DELETE /ai-analysis/presets/:presetId`
-- `POST /ai-analysis/presets/:presetId/publish`
-- `POST /ai-analysis/presets/:presetId/unpublish`

-### AI-assisted presets

-The UI includes an **AI preset assistant** that can create or refine presets.

-- Create: `POST /ai-analysis/presets/ai-generate` with `{ goal, visibility }`
-- Refine: `POST /ai-analysis/presets/:presetId/ai-refine` with `{ goal }`

-The LLM returns strict JSON defining the preset.

 ## Samples per pattern